Clauses

 Adverbial Clause with Examples in English

-Examples of adverbial clauses
+Examples of Adverbial Clauses

 • She stayed home because she was feeling sick.